 We are on a quest to fill the severe shortage of psychiatrists while providing compassionate, competent and evidence-based treatment.
 We aim to increase access to quality doctors where you will not have to wait months for an appointment.
 We aim to do this via telepsychiatry.
-As we progress, we plan to add more, services, and technology to serve the extreme shortage in Las Vegas, San Antonio, Reno and El Paso.
+As we progress, we plan to add more, services, and technology to serve the extreme shortages in the states of Nevada, Texas, California, Kansas and Florida.

 See some of the excerpts from news articles concerning the shortage: